 This section is only useful for HLA data.
 Like all filter sections, it will only be used if present in the filtersToApply line specified above.
 If so enabled, your data will be filtered through the Anthony Nolan database of known HLA allele names before processing.
-The data files this filter relies on are not currently distributed with PyPop but can be obtained via the IMGT ftp site4.
-Invocation of this filter will produce a popfile-filter.xml file output showing what was resolved and what could not be resolved.
+The data files this filter relies on are not currently distributed with PyPop within the binary installable packages ("wheels"), but can be obtained as described in the directory section, below, or the IMGT ftp site4.